jeremyraby/nickPowersTikTok/README.md

     - violent crime per 100k
       - from Wikipedia, reported in 2020
   - Suprised to find a weak correlation between rates of firearm ownership and rates of violent crime (r = 0.32).

+- Do states with higher rates of firearm ownership have lower rates of firearm deaths?